 With treatment, the outlook for most patients is good.
 Studies have shown that most people who receive corticosteroids and cyclophosphamide get much better.

-However, the disease may return in about half of all patients.
-In these cases, the disease usually comes back within 2 years of stopping treatment.
+The disease may return in about half of all patients.
+In these cases, the disease often comes back within 2 years of stopping treatment.

-Complications usually result from lack of treatment.
-Patients with Wegener's granulomatosis develop sores (lesions) in the respiratory tract and the kidneys.
+Complications most often occur when the disease is not treated.
+People with GPA develop tissue damage (lesions) in the respiratory tract and the kidneys.
 Kidney lesions cause glomerulonephritis, which may result in blood in the urine and kidney failure.
 Kidney disease can quickly get worse.
 Kidney function may not improve even when the condition is controlled by medicines.

-If untreated, kidney failure and death occur in more than 90% of patients.
+If untreated, kidney failure and death occur in most of patients.

 Other complications may include: